AxtonS/hangman/README.md

 ## progress

 -Loaded the dictionary file and created an array out of the words between 5 and 12 letters long then used sample method to choose a random word
+-Built method for displaying the hangman with remaining guesses